Burrell Ives Humphreys: Superior Court judge

 In 1980 Humphreys became an Appellate Court judge.
 In 1982 he ruled that the Hoboken Homeless Shelter could continue to operate as Hoboken's housing laws violated the principle of churches being able to offer shelter.
 In 1986 he dismissed a suit brought by New Jersey residents challenging New York State's jurisdiction over Liberty Island.
 He served as assignment judge of the Essex and Hudson vicinages, and the presiding judge of the Chancery Division in Passaic County.
 After his retirement as a judge in 2007 he became counsel at Williams, Caliri, Miller & Otley, P.C.

-Personal life
+Personal life and death

-Humphreys married Joy Strong in 1950, having met her at Dickinson College.
+Humphreys married Joy Strong in December 1950, having met her at Dickinson College.
 They were both tournament bridge players.
 They had three children, and lived in Wayne until her death in 2012.

+Humphreys died on September 19, 2024, at the age of 97.